jaredbriskman/ExercisesInC/reading_questions/thinkos.md

 ### Compilation

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.
+Platform independence, dynamic typing, rapid prototyping cycles?

 2) Name two advantages of static typing over dynamic typing.
+Compiletime and Runtime type safety and checking.
+Performance.

-3) Give an example of a static semantic error.
+3) Give an example of a static semantic error. int i;
+i++;

 4) What are two reasons you might want to turn off code optimization?
+Debugging code in assembly, or doing heinous tricks that are normally optimized out of code.

-5) When you run `gcc` with `-S`, why might the results look different on different computers?
+5) When you run `gcc` with `-S`, why might the results look different on different computers? different architecture, different assembly.

 6) If you spell a variable name wrong, or if you spell a function name wrong, the error messages you get might look very different.
 Why?
+One fails during compilation, one fails during linking.

 7) What is a segmentation fault?
+Attempting to read of write from an illegal memory location.

 ## Chapter 2